 North Lancing provides a highly inclusive environment where learners enjoy their education.
+We carefully ensure that all children have equal opportunities and there is access for all (Equality Act 2010).
+Planning is regularly refreshed by the teachers to ensure that it is current and that the curriculum is inclusive, meeting the needs of all children.
+(Special Educational Needs and Disability Regulations 2014).
 Pupils at all levels are helped to achieve their potential.
-Those who are most able are challenged, encouraging to expand their skills and knowledge through varied curriculum opportunities.
-Those who find learning more difficult are encouraged and given targeted support to embed skills, to develop at their own pace and to learn in a style that best suits their individual needs.
+Those who are most able are challenged, encouraged to expand their skills and knowledge through varied curriculum opportunities.
+Those who find learning more difficult are given targeted support to embed skills, to develop at their own pace and to learn in a style that best suits their individual needs.
+As we design and refresh our curriculum,

 North Lancing’s focus on curriculum development is always carefully designed to ensure coverage and progression.
 It provides pupils with memorable experiences, in addition to diverse and rich opportunities from which children can learn and develop a range of transferable skills.
 A primary focus of our curriculum is to raise aspirations, engender a sense of personal pride in achievement, provide a purpose and relevance for learning and ultimately to help every student to find strengths and interests.